Thomas Smith (diplomat): Early life

 He was returned as Member of Parliament for Liverpool in 1559.
 It became clear that he supported the religious settlement and Confessions of Westminster (1560), sitting on two committees of Inquiry.
 When an expert handler of the son of the King of Sweden visiting Westminster, he was sent in 1562 as ambassador to France as an emerging diplomatic talent; he remained in France from September 1562 with experienced envoy Sir Nicholas Throckmorton.

-In 1572, Smith again went to France in the same capacity for a short time.
-However Smith came to dagger blows with Throckmorton over character and policy differences.
-He finally returned home in disgrace after suffering illness in April 1566.
+Smith came to dagger blows with Throckmorton over character and policy differences.
+He returned from France in disgrace after suffering illness in April 1566.
 Nonetheless, Smith remained one of Elizabeth's most trusted Protestant counsellors.
 He had long been a friend of Sir William Cecil.
 Ennobled as Lord Burghley, Cecil appointed Smith to the Privy Council, only a month before he was elected to Commons as a knight of the shire for Essex.
 Smith, a prime mover behind the Conformity Bills, sought to restrain extremism and secure a subsidy from his fellow members.
 But when he proposed that the bishops be consulted, the puritan William Fleetwood defeated his motion.
 As a Privy Councillor he was influential on a number of committees.
 He spoke on the Treason Bill on the floor of the house, and examined witnesses to the Catholic plot led by the Duke of Norfolk.
 He was noted as upholding a religious objection to torture.
 His outstanding work elevated him to the higher ministerial echelons: in 1572 he was appointed Chancellor of the Order of the Garter and in July, principal secretary.

+In 1572, Smith again went to France as an ambassador for a short time, and attended the receptions held at the arrival of Lord Clinton.
+Smith, Clinton, and Francis Walsingham had an audience with Catherine de' Medici at the Madrid Palace (while she was in bed) and Charles IX of France showed them her gardens and banqueting pavilion at the Tuileries Palace.